oracle/fmw-kubernetes/docs-source/content/oig/manage-oig-domains/monitoring-oim-domains.md

 For usage details execute `./setup-monitoring.sh -h`.

 1. Edit the `$WORKDIR/kubernetes/monitoring-service/monitoring-inputs.yaml` and change the `domainUID`, `domainNamespace`, and `weblogicCredentialsSecretName` to correspond to your deployment.
+Also change `wlsMonitoringExporterTosoaCluster`, `wlsMonitoringExporterTooimCluster`, `exposeMonitoringNodePort` to `true`.
 For example:

    ```
    version: create-oimcluster-monitoring-inputs-v1